 1.1.
 The rights of organization of Formula 1 races and championships are owned and ruled by the UIM which has granted the management of the competition to the UIM Council.

 The Council may update these rules whenever necessary on request of the F1 Daily Management Committee.

 1.2.
 The Formula 1 daily Management Committee is responsible for the championship daily management.
-This committee is composed of the Promoter (1 vote), the Formula 1 Committee Chairman (casting vote), the team owners' representative (1 vote), and the drivers representative (1 vote only on safety issues).
+This committee is composed of the Promoter (1 vote), the Formula 1 Committee Chairman (casting vote), the team owners' representative (1 vote), and the drivers representative (1 vote) vote) and the drivers representative (1 vote) is and the drivers representative (1 vote).